mapninja/Earthsys144/week02/04_TURN_IN_introducing_collections_and_pixels_in_earth_engine.md

 If needed, review the Week 00 Earth Engine setup guide first.

-## A Few Core Ideas Before the Code
+## A Few Workflow Notes Before the Code

-### What is an image collection?

-An **image collection** is a stack or library of images.
-Each image usually represents a different date, time, or scene.

-For example, if a satellite passes over the same area many times, Earth Engine may store all of those scenes together as an `ImageCollection`.

-### What is an image?

-An **image** is one item from that collection.
-It may still contain many bands, but it represents a single scene or observation.

-### What is a band?

-A **band** is one layer inside an image.
-Different bands measure different parts of the electromagnetic spectrum, such as:

-- blue light
-- green light
-- red light
-- near infrared

-Some datasets also include bands that are not raw reflectance, but instead represent classifications or modeled probabilities.

-### What is a pixel?

-A **pixel** is the smallest unit in a raster image.
-Each pixel stores a value.

-That value might represent:

-- reflectance in a spectral band
-- a land cover class
-- the probability of a class
-- the year of forest loss
+For this lab, the important pattern is simple:

+- start with an `ImageCollection`
+- filter it by place and time
+- move to a single `Image` when you need one scene
+- inspect, mask, and threshold band values at the pixel level

-> **Concept note:** In raster GIS, analysis often means asking meaningful questions about pixel values.
+> **Concept note:** In raster GIS, analysis often means asking questions about pixel values.
 The map is visual, but the underlying data is numeric.

 ## Data Used in This Lab